Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

 One contributor is \emph{terminal-reward credit assignment}: with terminal utility as the only reward signal, most intermediate transitions carry no direct learning signal, so advantage estimates become noisy and the gradient signal weakens as the horizon and dimension grow.
 A second contributor is \emph{high-dimensional action noise and variance scaling}: in continuous control, exploration is typically implemented through stochastic policies (e.g., diagonal Gaussians), and as $d$ increases the effective exploration noise and likelihood-ratio gradient variance can inflate rapidly, making it difficult to consistently recover the precise constant-fraction structure of the $q$-optimal $\theta$-blind rule under fixed simulation budgets.

-In contrast, Stage~1 exploits backpropagation through the differentiable simulator (pathwise gradients), and Stage~2 leverages the affine-in-control Pontryagin structure through a $q$-aggregated projection, replacing a noisy high-dimensional policy-gradient update by a structured stationarity correction that is tailored to the $\theta$-blind ex--ante objective.
+In contrast, Stage~1 (DPO) exploits backpropagation through the differentiable simulator (pathwise gradients), and Stage~2 leverages the affine-in-control Pontryagin structure through a $q$-aggregated projection, replacing a noisy high-dimensional policy-gradient update by a structured stationarity correction tailored to the $\theta$-blind ex--ante objective.